50th Annual Wedemeyer All-Star game

 JOIN THE "FIGHT"

-There are 45 players on each team from 46 Bay Area school
+There are 50 players on each t

-There are 45 players on each team from 46 Bay Area schools, representing the very best players in the county.
-This years All Star Game will be played at Los Gatos High School on February 5th at 6pm.
+There are 50 players on each team from 46 Bay Area schools, representing the very best players in the county.
+This years All Star Game will be played at Los Gatos High School on February 1st at 5pm.

-Feel free to email Mike Carrozzo at
+Feel free to contact Mark Krail at

 Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s Disease, is a fatal, neurodegenerative illness that